 As we can expect, it has been a choppy ride for the car dealerships, and these share prices are well off the highs seen in 2016.
-We have reached a multi-year low of 17p in early trade, although the recent pattern over the last few years was a bit of bad news causes the share to crash, then it recovers only for another bit of bad news to take it to a lower low.
+We have reached a multi-year low of 17p in early trade.
+The recent pattern over the last few years was a bit of bad news causes the share to crash, then it recovers only for another bit of bad news to take it to a lower low.

-Pendragon really is a demonstration of a company which is cyclical, as spending on regular Joe cars can be seen to be a good barometer for the health of the economy.
-As businesses therefore, they are prone to large swings in profits which are (almost) outside of their control.
+Pendragon really is a demonstration of a company which is cyclical.
+Spending on regular cars can be seen to be a good barometer for the health of the economy.
+As businesses therefore, they are prone to large swings in profits which are (almost) outside of their control – see Halfords.
 An excerpt from their accounts reads: